duniter/duniter/readme.md

 ### Currency parameters

-Nodecoin should be launched with a few more parameters to be part of a currency community.
+uCoin should be launched with a few more parameters to be part of a currency community.

 First, it is required to tell the name of the currency: